tokengamedev/godot-android-modules/app-notification/README.md

 ### Basic Usage:

-To access the plugin you have to use the standard code for Godot plugin
+To access the plugin you have to use the standard code for Godot plugin in the code

 ```gdscript
 # Check if the plugin is available